A Guide to Filtering a WPF DataGrid Using FlexGrid

 -

-Datafilters are a useful way for quickly sorting through data grids by creating pre-set filters that can be applied through an accompanying side-panel to the grid.
-Inside the side-panel, simply select the filter properties you would like to apply to the grid.
-Multiple filters can be applied at once, and you can easily deselect the filters by clicking on them again or removing the values.
-This type of filter is great for very large data sets that need to be filtered out by the end-user at run-time, where an accompanying filter UI will make that process easier.
+Data filters are a useful way to quickly sort through data grids by creating preset filters that can be applied through an accompanying side panel to the grid.
+Inside the side panel, simply select the filter properties you would like to apply to the grid.
+Multiple filters can be applied at once, and you can easily deselect them by clicking on them again or removing the values.
+This type of filter is ideal for very large data sets that need to be filtered out by the end user at runtime, where an accompanying filter UI will simplify that process.

 -